 The new Bachelor of Science degree programme "Language, Technology, Media" (STeM) is offered since the winter term 2020 and combines informatics with language, media and communication sciences.
-With "Artificial Intelligence and Computational Linguistics" (KiCl), Computational Linguistics offers an elective focus in STeM from the 3rd semester on.
+With "Artificial Intelligence and Computational Linguistics" (KICL), Computational Linguistics offers an elective focus in STeM from the third semester on.

 - Are you interested in digital media and communication, especially how content can be analysed and generated with informatic methods?

 - Do you want to automatically access, analyse and understand large amounts of textual and multimodal content and make it usable for humans and machines?

 - Do you want to use the latest digital methods from artificial intelligence, machine learning and deep learning?

 - Do you want a course of study that teaches practical skills and involves working with real data?

 - You don't just want to acquire technical skills, but work in an application-oriented manner in interdisciplinary teams right from the start?

 - Do you want to acquire expertise that will give you access to a broad spectrum of highly sought-after occupational fields in digitisation?

 A Bachelor of Science (B.Sc.) in "Language, Technology, Media" (STeM) with a focus on "Artificial Intelligence and Computational Linguistics" (KICL) at the University of Trier imparts skills that are highly demanded on the modern job market:

 - Interdisciplinary: understanding of modern technical methods of artificial intelligence for the interdisciplinary analysis and generation of language and media, as well as annotation of documents and their content integration beyond document collections.